 It is advisable to take all these pros and cons into consideration to decide on the best trademark strategy.
 In key areas of business operation, overlap protection by both Community and national trademark registration can be considered to reduce the risk of cancellation claims.

-Lee & Schwerbrock handles German and Community trademark applications.
+Lee & Schwerbrock handles German and Community trademark applications and can offer you very competitive prices (see How to file a European Trademark).
 We cooperate with experienced trademark attorneys in other countries worldwide as well.